Air Force picks Boeing 747-8 to replace Air Force One

 The 747-8 is the only four-engine commercial jet Boeing makes, providing an extra margin of flight safety over the more standard twin-engine planes.

-But the Air Force order for a few 747s might not extend the life of the 747 program, which has failed to capture much business in recent years.
+But the Air Force order for a few 747s might not extend the life of the 747 programme, which has failed to capture much business in recent years.

 Boeing was clearly trying to preserve production so it could fill the Air Force order, said Richard Aboulafia, an analyst at Teal Group in Fairfax, Virginia.

-Now that the firm order is there, he said, it might be an opportunity for the program to end.
+Now that the firm order is there, he said, it might be an opportunity for the programme to end.

 The double-decker plane entered service in 1970, undergoing a major overhaul in 2012, with new engines and a longer fuselage.